jefdaj/ortholang-demo/templates/patterns.md

 ### Score by overlap with a list of known genes

-One good way to score your hits is by making a list of known "positive control" genes and checking how many of them you find.
+One good way to score your hits is by making a list of known "positive control" genes and checking how many of them you can rediscover.
 The score can be the number of known genes found, fraction of known genes found, or fraction of your hits that are known genes (to penalize longer lists).

 ```